 You Should Know This about Putting Chalkboard Paint on Glass

 Plan B – give it something to stick too!
-So I painted a layer of dark gray chalk paint on the glass first.
+So I painted a layer of dark gray chalk paint on the glass first and it worked!

 Make sure to clean your glass first.
 Then paint the chalk paint directly on the glass.